kissinglucifer/SDVX-GST/README.md

 **-d: Date** Only get songs added after this date as YYYYMMDD.
 (Ex.
 20240101 for songs added since 2024)

-**-y: Video** Create GST as .mp4 video files instead of audio files.
+**-yt: Video** Create GST as .mp4 video files instead of audio files, similarly to how they're uploaded on YouTube.
 Automatically uses the song jacket as the video.
 (Defaults false)

 **-vb: Verbose** Verbose ffmpeg output.
 Disables progress bar.
 (Defaults false)